go-aah/docs/tutorial/rest-api-basic-auth.md

 aah framework supports basic auth in two ways.
 You can use either one.

-  * Using File realm - This is good for when you have known set of users, roles and permissions (roles and permissions are optional though).
+  * File realm - This is good for when you have known set of users, roles and permissions (roles and permissions are optional though).
-  * Dynamic way implementing interface `authc.Authenticator` and `authz.Authorizer`
+  * Dynamic way of implementing interfaces `authc.Authenticator` and `authz.Authorizer`

 ### How to get the aah tutorials source code?

 ```bash
 go get -u -d github.com/go-aah/tutorials/...
 ```
-Just focus on following files/directory:
+Focus on following files/directory:

   * `rest-api-basic-auth/app/controllers/*`
   * `rest-api-basic-auth/app/security/*`
   * `rest-api-basic-auth/config/security.conf`
+  * `rest-api-basic-auth/config/routes.conf`

 ### Let's see it in the action